sriranjani2021/MMTDigitalTechnicalTest/README.md

 # MMTDigitalTechnicalTest --- Sriranjani Vaidhyanathan

+## Pre Requisites

+The tests should be run on a windows machine and the following browsers are supported.
+  1. Chrome
+  2. Edge
+  3. Firefox
+Support for mac OS and safari browser will be added in subsequent releases.

 ## How to run the tests (intelliJ)

 1: In the run configuration drop down, select the junit runner (for Eg: 'EndToEndTestRunner' and run it.
 This will run all of the